kadimetla/doc-adk-training/training/module25-observability/lab.md

-# Module 25: Advanced Observability with Plugins

-## Lab 25: Building an Observability System with Plugins
+# Lab 25: Building an Observability System with Plugins Challenge

-### Goal
+## Goal

 In this lab, you will build a comprehensive observability system for an agent using the ADK's **Plugin System**.
 You will implement separate plugins for metrics collection, alerting, and performance profiling.